 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Brookline College - Tucson, approximately 95% of students took out student loans averaging $7,178 a year.
 That adds up to $28,712 over four years for those students.

 The student loan default rate at Brookline College - Tucson is 22.7%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

 How Much Money Do Brookline College - Tucson Graduates Make?bachelor's degree recipients from Brookline College - Tucson make around $21,900 per year during the early years of their employment.
 Unfortunately, this is 45% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Brookline College - Tucson